waldner/Firefox-RunWith/README.md

 chmod +x /tmp/test.sh
 ```

-Save the following in `/tmp/config.json`, or use the [test_config.json](https://github.com/waldner/Firefox-RunWith/blob/master/test_config.json) file directly, and import it in RunWith configuration:
+Under Windows, install [notify-send for Windows](http://vaskovsky.net/notify-send/) and create the following **`C:\test.bat`** program:

 ```
-{
-  "config": {
-    "conf": [
-      {
-        "id": "0",
-        "title": "Sample test in page context",
-        "nmhost": "runwith",
-        "contexts": [
-          "page"
-        ],
-        "action": [
-          "/tmp/test.sh",
-          "page",
-          "%%LINK%%",
-          "%%SELECTION%%",
-          "%%IMAGE%%",
-          "%%TAB-URL%%",
-          "%%TAB-TITLE%%"
-        ],
-        "shell": false,
-        "wait": true
-      },
-      {
-        "id": "1",
-        "title": "Sample test in link context",
-        "nmhost": "runwith",
-        "contexts": [
-          "link"
-        ],
-        "action": [
-          "/tmp/test.sh",
-          "link",
-          "%%LINK%%",
-          "%%SELECTION%%",
-          "%%IMAGE%%",
-          "%%TAB-URL%%",
-          "%%TAB-TITLE%%"
-        ],
-        "shell": false,
-        "wait": true
-      },
-      {
-        "id": "2",
-        "title": "Sample test in selection context",
-        "nmhost": "runwith",
-        "contexts": [
-          "selection"
-        ],
-        "action": [
-          "/tmp/test.sh",
-          "selection",
-          "%%LINK%%",
-          "%%SELECTION%%",
-          "%%IMAGE%%",
-          "%%TAB-URL%%",
-          "%%TAB-TITLE%%"
-        ],
-        "shell": false,
-        "wait": true
-      },
-      {
-        "id": "3",
-        "title": "Sample test in image context",
-        "nmhost": "runwith",
-        "contexts": [
-          "image"
-        ],
-        "action": [
-          "/tmp/test.sh",
-          "image",
-          "%%LINK%%",
-          "%%SELECTION%%",
-          "%%IMAGE%%",
-          "%%TAB-URL%%",
-          "%%TAB-TITLE%%"
-        ],
-        "shell": false,
-        "wait": true
-      }
-    ]
-  }
-}
+@echo off
+set context=%1
+set link=%2
+set selection=%3
+set image=%4
+set taburl=%5
+set tabtitle=%6

+echo Context is "%context%"

+set line=Context: -%context%-, link: -%link%-, selection: -%selection%-, image: -%image%-, taburl: -%taburl%-, tabtitle: -%tabtitle%-

+notify-send.exe "SUMMARY" %line%

 ```

+Save [test_config.json](https://github.com/waldner/Firefox-RunWith/blob/master/test_config.json) (Linux) or [test_config_win.json](https://github.com/waldner/Firefox-RunWith/blob/master/test_config_win.json), and import it in RunWith configuration.

 After importing, save the configuration.

 Now go to a webpage, right-click on a link, selection or image (or on any point in the page), and you should see the corresponding RunWith menu entry.
-If you run it, you will see our `/tmp/test.sh` being run and writing its output to `/tmp/output.txt` (or showing a notification popup).
+If you run it, you will see our test program being run and writing its output to `/tmp/output.txt` (or showing a notification popup, for notify-send).
 Of course this is just a silly example, but it demonstrates what can be accessed.

 ## Detailed explanation